wxk6b1203/lla/README.md

 ### Introduction
 LLA(Latitude and longitude to Address) is a little script convert Latitude and longitude position to address using baidu API, which uses a tool to convert ll to MC address, and then get data from Baidu.
 All the injected logic is based on [saitjr's blog](http://www.saitjr.com/uncategorized/baidu-location-picker-interface.html) and [his repo](https://github.com/saitjr/STConvertLL2MC).
 The command line interface is done by myself.

-It may only usable in Mainland China.
+It may only enable address in Mainland China.

 ### Instant method
 1. Interactive mode: input a longitude and latitude, which is seperated by space, and then output a address.